nfelger/rype/readme.md

-# skype – library to talk to the Skype API
+# rype – Ruby library to talk to the Skype API

 ## Description